Ho Chi Minh City FC (2025): Reborn and higher ambitiions

 In the subsequent Second Division, the club finished the group stage with first place in Group B, qualifying for the promotion play-off round.
 In the semi-finals, the team was suddenly eliminated by Phu Dong with a score of 2–3 on the penalty spot (0–0 draw after official time).
 In the match for third place (the winning team will be promoted to the 2019 V.League 2) against Pho Hien, at the end of the match there was a fight between Ba Ria - Vung Tau players and the referee team.
 A player of the team was fined VND 25 million and permanently banned from participating in football activities managed by the VFF, and assistant referee Huỳnh Quốc Long was also banned from participating in activities managed by the VFF. organized in 18 months, fined 17.5 million VND.
 Vung Tau continues to stay in the V.League 3.

 On 16 August 2019, Ba Ria – Vung Tau entered the final of the Vietnamese Second Division as the winner of the semi-finals (3–1 against Lam Dong).
 In this match, the team defeated Hanoi FC B 1-0 and officially won a direct ticket to the 2020 V.League 2.
 For the first time in the team's history, Ba Ria - Vung Tau attended a domestic professional tournament.

 In the Phase 1 of 2020 V.League 2, they have top the league with 24 points after 11 games, but in Phase 2, they only ranked 2nd after Binh Dinh and missed the chance to go to the 2021 V.League 1.

 In the 2022 V.League 2, they have been top of the table for the first half, but they dropped points in the second half so they only ranked 4th, give the promotion spot to Cong An Nhan Dan and Khanh Hoa.

 In 2024, five of the team's players got prosecuted for betting, and suspicions of match fixing during the 1–3 V.League 2 defeat against SHB Da Nang that took place on 23 December 2023.

-On 14 May 2024, the club asked the provincial authority to not play in national competitions for the 2024-2025 season, citing financial concerns.
+On 14 May 2024, the club asked the provincial authority to not play in national competitions for the 2024–2025 season, citing financial concerns.
 However, the team later received a financial guarantee for another year by the province and remained in the league.

+Rename to Ho Chi Minh City FC

 On 14 July 2025, the Vietnam Football Federation sent an official dispatch, announcing its approval of the name change request of Ba Ria-Vung Tau to the new name Ho Chi Minh City FC.